Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Erinyes.md

 > [!quote] Variant: Rope of Entanglement
 >
-> Some erinyes carry a [[Rope Of Entanglement|rope of entanglement]] (detailed in the Dungeon Master's Guide).
+> Some erinyes carry a [[5.
+Mechanics\Items\Rope Of Entanglement.md|rope of entanglement]] (detailed in the Dungeon Master's Guide).
 When such an erinyes uses its Multiattack, the erinyes can use the rope in place of two of the attacks.
 ^variant-rope-of-entanglement

 ## Devils